 10. Hold users accountable

-Since we’ve determined you need to create an internal DAM policy document, it’s important that the system administrator holds users accountable for adhering to this set policies.
+Since we’ve determined you need to create an internal DAM policy document to achieve DAM adoption across your users, it’s important that the system administrator holds users accountable for adhering to this set of policies.
 Take user feedback and adapt your policies when necessary, but also keep users on track and make sure they are complying with internal best practices.
-Be proactive and available to help when users need, especially in the beginning stages of the roll out.
+Be proactive and available to help when users need it, especially in the beginning stages of the rollout.
 Before implementing your DAM, it’s important to understand some common implementation mistakes, and how you can recover from them.
 Use reports to your advantage and back up your claims with data.
 If users aren’t using the system when they should be, bring it up and be open-minded to hear the reason why.
 All of these responsibilities of a DAM manager or system administrator are fueled by the duty to create widespread user adoption of the DAM system.

 Setting up a solid foundation for all of your user groups through education and ongoing training is one of the best things you can do to make the implementation and continued use of the system a seamless process.
 Working closely with your DAM vendor to clearly outline both current and future goals will serve as a substructure of your evolving DAM project.
 In addition to outlining goals, having a set timeline for phasing out old systems is crucial.
 Creating a policy document that summarizes how assets are expected to be handled upon ingest, and how they are to be used within the system is important so that your users have a reference point of established best practices.
 Implementing a DAM system is a great business decision that will prove its ROI over time.
 If you’re interested in estimating what the ROI of a DAM implementation will be for your business, check out our free DAM ROI calculator.
 Widespread user adoption can be achieved, and setting the right foundation for users from the start of your DAM journey is the first step.